Abel Makkonen Tesfaye (born February 16, 1990) a.k.a. The Weeknd is a Canadian singer-songwriter and record producer.

 - From Starboy, "Party Monster" to "False Alarm" to "Reminder", and "True Colors" to "Stargirl Interlude".

 - From After Hours, "Hardest To Love" to "Scared To Live".
+Also, the outro from "Faith" does a direct transition to the next song on the album, "Blinding Lights".

 - First-Person Perspective: The "False Alarm" video is a violent Bank Robbery from his perspective.